-Indicator Scores, Transformation Index BTI 2014
+Indicator scores, Transformation Index BTI 2018

-Note: Scores reflect the situation as of January 31, 2013.
-Australia, Japan and New Zealand are not assessed by the BTI 2014 and therefore are not listed with indicator scores above.
-However, as these countries rank considerably higher than well performing South Korea in the Bertelsmann Stiftung's Sustainable Governance Indicators, a governance assessment tool for OECD countries, we consider it safe to assume that they hold top positions in intraregional comparison.
+Note: Scores reflect situation as of January 31, 2017.
+Australia, Japan and New Zealand are not assessed by the BTI 2018, and therefore are not listed with indicator scores above.
+However, as these countries rank considerably higher than well-performing South Korea in the Bertelsmann Stiftung's Sustainable Governance Indicators, a governance assessment tool for OECD countries, we consider it safe to assume that they hold top positions in intraregional comparison.
+Timor Leste is not included in the BTI 2018.

 With the exception of China and some mini-states in Southeast Asia and the South Pacific, all countries in the region at least formally possess the institutional trappings of representative democracy - that is, popular elections to a national legislature, parliaments, and some form of (often ineffective) separation of powers.
-The main difference among authoritarian regimes is that between party-state regimes, in which ostensibly democratic institutions exist only on paper, and electoral authoritarian regimes, in which the institutional structures of democracy provide opposition parties and civil society with limited opportunities to seek political representation.

-Among democracies, the most important divide is between a few states advancing toward democratic consolidation (Indonesia, South Korea, Taiwan) and countries that have experienced a sharp decline in democratic quality (Sri Lanka, Thailand).
+The main difference among authoritarian regimes is that between party-state regimes, in which ostensibly democratic institutions exist only on paper, and electoral authoritarian regimes, in which the institutional structures of democracy provide opposition parties and civil society limited opportunities to seek political representation.
+Among democracies, the most important divide is between the few states advancing towards democratic consolidation (Indonesia, South Korea, Taiwan, Bhutan), countries that have experienced sharp declines in their democratic quality (Philippines, Bangladesh, Thailand), and a handful of new democracies that experienced autocratic reversals but recovered, at least to some extent.
 Stateness problems persist, especially in South Asia and the South Pacific, while weak intermediary organizations and insufficient adherence to the rule of law are problematic in most East and Southeast Asian democracies.
 On average, violations of civil rights highlight the most problematic deficit with regard to the region's democratic structures, as due process, equality before the law and personal integrity are not guaranteed in almost two-thirds of the region's countries.
-This correlates with citizens' relatively low levels of trust in political institutions in most Asian democracies, as well as an erosion in elites' commitment representative democracy countries such in Bangladesh, Pakistan, Sri Lanka and Thailand.
+This correlates with citizens' relatively low levels of trust in political institutions in most Asian democracies, as well as an erosion in elites' commitment to representative democracy in countries such as Bangladesh, Pakistan, Sri Lanka and Thailand.

-China.
-Laos.
-North Vietnam Korea and are authoritarian states with one-party rule, no separation of powers and severely restricted politicalparticipation and civil rights.
+China, Laos, North Korea and Vietnam are authoritarian states with one-party rule, no separation of powers and severely restricted political-participation and civil rights.
 Afghanistan is a failing state with unstable and unreliable political institutions.

-Cambodia, Malaysia, Myanmar, Nepal, Pakistan, Singapore and Sri Lanka possess multiparty systems, at least a formal adherence to the rule of law, and limited access to civil rights.
+Cambodia, Malaysia, Myanmar, Bangladesh, Pakistan and Singapore possess multiparty systems, at least a formal adherence to the rule of law, and limited access to civil rights.
 Participation rights, and consequently political and social pluralism, exist to some degree, but are still restricted.

-In Bangladesh, elections are meaningful and civil-society participation levels are relatively high.
+In Nepal, elections are meaningful, and civil-society participation levels are relatively high.
 However, these positive aspects are tainted by insufficient protections for civil rights.
 In Papua New Guinea, elections are essentially free but not fair, and are compromised by widespread votebuying, ballot-rigging and intimidation.
 However, the rule of law is reasonably well established, especially with regard to the separation of powers and the independence of the judiciary.
 In Thailand, elections are contested as a means of selecting political leaders.
 However, elite conflicts contributed to the breakdown of democracy in a military coup d'état in May 2014.
+In contrast, Sri Lanka's democracy has experienced remarkable resilience in the face of executive aggrandizement.
+In fact, the Sri Lankian case shows that apparent setbacks in democratic practices and institutions may ultimately provide context or catalysts for further democratization.